seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-team_number.md

      -Mutation Testing is time consuming

-     -The presence of equivalent mutants (there tends to be a lot of equivalent mutants in SUTs)
+     -The presence of equivalent mutants (there tends to be a lot of equivalent mutants in SUTs, and as we know, equivalent mutants cannot be killed)